o7q/jdl/README.md

 # jdl (wip)

-✨ useful abstractions for SDL. \
+✨ useful abstractions for SDL \
 **Every module is self-contained and doesn't require anything other than SDL to operate.*

 ## jdl::Texture